-I’m Yael Ben-David and I do content design for a living.
+I’m Yael Ben-David and I’m all about content design.

 My mission is to make innovative tech in complex and sensitive spaces, like health and finance, accessible to more people.
 I do that by designing the content for apps and teaching future content designers.